phaxio/phaxio-dotnet/Docs/README-vb-v2.md

 ## Basics

-The PhaxioClient class is the entry point for any Phaxio operation (be sure to use `Imports Phaxio.V2`)
+The PhaxioClient class is the entry point for any Phaxio operation.

-    Dim phaxio As PhaxioV2Client = New PhaxioClient("secret", "key")
+    Dim phaxio As Phaxio = New Phaxio("secret", "key")

 ### PagedResult